vicenteopaso/vicenteopaso/README.md

 ABOUT
 ------------------
-### Highly successful and driven technical professional with over 15-year history of managing projects and launching applications proven to grow businesses and increase outreach.
+### Highly qualified Frontend Architect and Tech Lead with over 20 years of experience producing high-performance applications.

-Highly skilled web and mobile developer with impressive track record demonstrating superior command of infrastructure, architecture, and design principles.
-Adept in combining affinity for creative expression with masterful frontend development skills in order to produce sophisticated interfaces that enhance end user experiences.
-Key asset in coordinating timely and successful deployments, launches, and updates paramount to achieving high user ratings and, in turn, maximizing company profit.
-Extensive experience creating simple, elegant user interfaces using JavaScript that engage users and bolster ratings, reviews, and client satisfaction.
-Phenomenal team builder supporting peers by offering expert knowledge and preemptively extending assistance, maintaining consistent communication, working remotely or in-house.
+Highly accomplished and driven Technical Lead and Solutions Architect with over 20 years of experience in managing teams and launching high-performance applications.
+Adept at combining creative expression with advanced frontend development skills to produce sophisticated interfaces that enhance user experiences.
+Proven track record of significantly advancing developer experience, codebase reliability and quality, and successful deployments leading to polished user experiences that increase engagement and company profits.

-- 20+ YEARS WORK HISTORY
-- 150+ PROJECTS
-- 30000+ CONTRACTING HOURS

 &nbsp;